HL7/US-Core/input/pagecontent/must-support.md

 For example:

-[US Core Medication Request Profile] - The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or reference in `MedicationRequest.reportedBoolean`, or a reference using `MedicationRequest.reportedReference` to Practitioner or another resource type.
+[US Core MedicationRequest Profile] - The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or reference in `MedicationRequest.reportedBoolean`, or a reference using `MedicationRequest.reportedReference` to Practitioner or another resource type.
 Although both are marked as Must Support, servers are not required to support a boolean and a reference but **SHALL** choose to support at least one of these elements.

 {% include link-list.md %}